 Don’t spend the morning of your theory test sat in traffic or stressing about train delays—book yourself into a local hotel the night before!
 This might sound a bit extravagant, but trust us: it’s a great way to take the pressure off and ensure you have good night’s sleep.
 These hotels are all close to the theory test centre:

 Cheap, cheerful and reliable—you know where you stand with a Travelodge.
 From this one it’s only a 5-minute walk to the theory test centre, making it both affordable and convenient.
 If that wasn’t enough to convince you, you’ll get a big comfy bed, your own TV and the option of a discounted parking spot at the nearest car park.

 Looking for a slight upgrade from the basic options?
 Here you go!
-This Holiday Inn Express is located less than 10 minutes from where you’ll be taking your test and offers plenty of features that’ll help you have a relaxing and enjoyable stay.
+This Holiday Inn Express is located around 10 minutes from where you’ll be taking your test and offers plenty of features that’ll help you have a relaxing and enjoyable stay.
 Along with a generous sized bed and free WiFi, this hotel also provides a rather exciting sounding ‘pillow menu’.
 Have fun sampling that!

 If you think 4 star and above is the only way to go, walk your fancy pants over to the Clayton Hotel.
 Grand, modern and chic, this place is sure to make you feel like a VIP.
 Expect gorgeous decor, a luxurious monsoon shower and a range of high-end toiletries.
 Better yet, it’s only 5 minutes away from the test centre!

 Whatever the outcome, be sure to end your theory test day on a high.
 While in town, why not sample some of the local delights?
 Below are a few spots that are definitely worth a visit.